 And since it’s a fun thing to study, I’ve started giving informal live coding sessions on the subject at work.
 This series will follow these sessions, as I find it a good and motivating way to prepare them.

 Other than it being genuinely fun (at least to me!), there’s a concrete reason to learn this.
-Being able to whip up simple domain specific languages for your domain experts to give you solutions in a clear, non-ambiguous language can be a life changer.
+Being able to whip up simple domain specific languages for your domain experts to give you solutions in a clear, non-ambiguous form can be a life changer.

 In a previous job, I worked on content moderation, where part of the job was automating what expert human moderators did.
 Of course we had some ML-based solutions, but these are… fuzzy.
 Sometimes, our moderators wanted to tell us precise things like if the product is a playstation and it costs less than 100$, this is a known scam and must be rejected.
 Things that were too small or transient for models to pick up on in time, but that could trivially be automated if our experts had the means of letting us know.